-A reader recently opened his Blue from American Express bill to see that his bank’s online payment reached his account a day late.
+At the time this was written a reader opened his Blue from American Express® bill to see that his bank’s online payment reached his account a day late.
 In addition to a $29 late fee, he noticed that American Express hiked his APR from 15.24% to the default rate of 27.7% for 12 months.
 (The CARD Act now prohibits credit cards from raising your APR unless you are 60 days late, but they snuck this in under the deadline).

 As he carries a balance on this card, he grew concerned.